Taiwolawal/Istio-service-mesh/README.md

 # Istio-service-mesh
-Setting up Istio mesh and working on different use case.
+Setting up Istio mesh and working on different use case